secretstartups/handbook/people-group/learning-and-development/newsletter/FY21-Q4/index.html.md

 ## Learning Tips

 We want to remind you to [take time out to learn](/handbook/people-group/learning-and-development/#take-time-out-to-learn-campaign)!
+Focus Friday's are a great time to focus on learning.

 Are you having a hard time finding or making time for learning?
 The Potentiality outlines [seven ways to make time for learning](https://thepotentiality.com/seven-ways-to-make-time-for-learning/).